Kitura/BlueRSA/README.md

 # BlueRSA

 ## Overview
-RSA public/private key encryption, private key signing and public key verification in Swift using the Swift Package Manager.
-Works on iOS, macOS, and Linux.
+Swift cross-platform RSA wrapper library for RSA encryption and signing.
+Works on supported Apple platforms (using Security framework).
+Linux (using OpenSSL) to come.

 ## Contents

 * CryptorRSA: Utility functions for RSA encryption and signing.
+Pure Swift

 ## Prerequisites